-8. Minimum Period of Use (Essential Services/Shelter Operations): Where the П recipient or its subrecipient has used ESG funds under the Emergency Shelter ш . component solely for essential services or shelter operations, has the recipient or Yes No N/A subrecipient provided services or shelter to homeless individuals and families at least for the period during which the ESG funds are provided?
-[24 CFR 576.102(c)(2)] Describe Basis for Conclusion: 9.
-1 Maintenance of Effort: If the recipient or its subrecipient is a unit of general purpose local government, and ESG funds were used to replace local government funding for emergency shelter services, did HUD determine that the unit of Yes No N/A general purpose local government was in a severe financial deficit?
-[24 CFR 576.500(I); 24 CFR 576.102(d)] Describe Basis for Conclusion: ).
-1 Involuntary Family Separation (Emergency Shelter): Did the recipient or its subrecipients have policies and procedures in place to ensure that providers of emergency shelter that serve households with children under 18 do not deny Yes No N/A admission to a family based on the age of any child under 18?
-[24 CFR 576.102(b)] Describe Basis for Conclusion: 1.
-State or Local Safety and Sanitation Standards: If ESG funds were used for shelter П renovation (including major rehabilitation or conversion of a building to be used ш ш. as an emergency shelter), does the shelter meet state or local government safety Yes No N/A and sanitation standards (as applicable)?
+18. Minimum Period of Use (Essential Services/Shelter Operations): Where the recipient or its subrecipient has used ESG funds under the Emergency Shelter ш component solely for essential services or shelter operations, has the recipient or Yes No N/A subrecipient provided services or shelter to homeless individuals and families at least for the period during which the ESG funds are provided?
+[24 CFR 576.102(c)(2)] Describe Basis for Conclusion: 19.
+Martine and a first of the contract of the con Ι Maintenance of Effort: If the recipient or its subrecipient is a unit of general purpose local government, and ESG funds were used to replace local government Yes No N/A funding for emergency shelter services, did HUD determine that the unit of 1.03 14,74 general purpose local government was in a severe financial deficit?
+[24 CFR 576.500(I); 24 CFR 576.102(d)] Describe Basis for Conclusion: 20.
+20. Involuntary Family Separation (Emergency Shelter): Did the recipient or its subrecipients have policies and procedures in place to ensure that providers of Ш Ш emergency shelter that serve households with children under 18 do not deny Yes No N/A admission to a family based on the age of any child under 18?
+[24 CFR 576.102(b)] Describe Basis for Conclusion: 21.
+State or Local Safety and Sanitation Standards: If ESG funds were used for shelter renovation (including major rehabilitation or conversion of a building to be used ш as an emergency shelter), does the shelter meet state or local government safety Yes No N/A and sanitation standards (as applicable)?
 [24 CFR 576.403(b)] Describe Basis for Conclusion: